-The demand for cardiac imaging is increasing (Figure 1) and in many countries, there is a need to train more individuals to provide high-quality
+The demand for cardiac imaging is increasing (Figure 1) and in many countries, there is a need to train more individuals to provide high-quality cardiac imaging services to meet this demand.
+The combination of imaging and cardiology expertise is essential not only for the optimal application of imaging tests but also for the appropriate interpretation of cardiac imaging findings.
+Echocardiography is the most frequently performed cardiac imaging test (Table 2) and is firmly embedded within

-Table 1 Principles driving competency-based imaging in cardiology

-Effective

-- By leading rapidly evolving scientific evidence and integrating with clinical findings, genetics, and phenocopies to derive a precise diagnosis. - By integrating imaging into disease monitoring to adapt outcome-directed therapies, such as in cardio-oncology, and to safe drug delivery, such as in septal ablation and in complex cardiac conditions.
+Table 1 Principles driving competency-based imaging in cardiology Effective By leading rapidly evolving scientific evidence and integrating with clinical findings, genetics, and phenocopies to derive a precise diagnosis.
+By integrating imaging into disease monitoring to adapt outcome-directed therapies, such as in cardio-oncology, and to safe drug delivery, such as in septal ablation and in complex cardiac conditions.
+Efficient By applying critical modifications of imaging protocols tailored to the patients' clinical condition.
+By judicious and appropriate use of safe and effective manoeuvres for haemodynamic provocation to optimize precision of the investigation.
+Equitable • By providing health care of equal quality to those who may differ in personal characteristics and clinical condition by optimizing and tailoring safe and efficient examinations to reconcile this variability to obtain the most accurate and precise results.
+Patient-centred • By meeting patients' needs and preferences and providing education to improve compliance.
+Safe • By predicting procedure-specific complications, recognizing immediate periprocedural complications and treating them, ensuring safe use of adjunctive medications for investigations such as betablockers, antiarrhythmics, antihypertensives, and by considering the potential radiation burden of some imaging examinations.
+Timely • By minimizing delays and prioritizing imaging based on disease severity.

-Efficient

-- By applying critical modifications of imaging protocols tailored to the patients' clinical condition. - By judicious and appropriate use of safe and effective manoeuvres for haemodynamic provocation to optimize precision of the investigation.

-Equitable

-• By providing health care of equal quality to those who may differ in personal characteristics and clinical condition by optimizing and tailoring safe and efficient examinations to reconcile this variability to obtain the most accurate and precise results.

-Patient-centre

-• By meeting patients' needs and preferences and providing education to improve compliance.

-Safe

-By predicting procedure-specific complications, recognizing immediate periprocedural complications and treating them, ensuring safe use of adjunctive medications for investigations such as betablockers, antiarrhythmics, antihypertensives, and by considering the potential radiation burden of some imaging examinations.

-Timely

-· By minimizing delays and prioritizing imaging based on disease severity.
+Figure 1 Increasing demand for non-invasive cardiovascular imaging as illustrated for England.
+Data are challenging to collect across Europe, but trends would be expected to be similar in many European countries.
+From Petersen et al.

-cardiac imaging services to meet this demand.
-6 The combination of imaging and cardiology expertise is essential not only for the optimal application of imaging tests but also for the appropriate interpretation of cardiac imaging findings.
-Echocardiography is the most frequently performed cardiac imaging test (Table 2) and is firmly embedded within cardiology services independent of service size, scope (hospitals for secondary, tertiary, or quaternary care), and setting (inpatient/outpatient).
+cardiology services independent of service size, scope (hospitals for secondary, tertiary, or quaternary care), and setting (inpatient/outpatient).
 Furthermore, this makes echocardiography practical in many settings such as rapid assessment of response to treatments, screening of family members, and general assessment of the patients' overall cardiological condition.
-Cardiology is both central and integral to cardiac imaging, and while collaboration with cardiac radiologists and nuclear cardiology physicians can be useful and is encouraged, it is not essential as long as the required expertise is covered by the imaging cardiologist, which is often the case (Table 2).
+Cardiology is both central and integral to cardiac imaging, and while collaboration with cardiac radiologists and nuclear cardiology physicians can be useful and is encouraged, it is not essential as long as the required expertise is covered by the imaging cardiology, which is often the case (Table 2).
 Many highly successful Cardiology-led departments have been established with reputations for national and international excellence.
 Where services are conjoint between experts, there is evidence that this both enhances the quality of care and leads to rapid service growth, such as that seen in CCT in the United States of America.